About Helen Frost

 Helen worked with the Fort Wayne Dance Collective for over 10 years as part of an inter-disciplinary artistic team in a violence-prevention program incorporating creative movement, percussion, visual arts, and writing.
 She has also worked with the Fort Wayne YWCA and the Fort Wayne Youtheatre to help high school students write about how they have been affected by violence.
 The students' writing was the basis of a play and an anthology, both entitled Why Darkness Seems So Light.
 That work led to the book, When I Whisper, Nobody Listens: Helping Young People Write About Difficult Issues (Heinemann, 2001).

 Keesha's House, published in 2003 by Frances Foster Books / Farrar, Straus, and Giroux, was awarded a Michael L. Printz Honor in 2004.
-Frances Foster subsequently published Spinning Through the Universe in 2004 (Paperback of this book is titled Room 214: A Year in Poems>), The Braid in 2006, Diamond Willow in 2008, Crossing Stones in 2009 and Hidden in 2011.
-She will publish Salt in 2013.
+Frances Foster subsequently published Spinning Through the Universe in 2004 (Paperback of this book is titled Room 214: A Year in Poems>), The Braid in 2006, Diamond Willow in 2008, Crossing Stones in 2009, Hidden in 2011, and Salt in 2013.
 In 2016, Applesauce Weather, a novel-in-poems with illustrations by Amy June Bates, was published by Candlewick.
 These eight books are all novels-in-poems for children and young adults.
 In 2017, When My Sister Started Kissing will be published by Margaret Ferguson Books, FSG/Macmillan.

 Monarch and Milkweed, published in 2008 by Atheneum, is a picture book illustrated by Leonid Gore.
 Step Gently Out, a picture book collaboration with photographer Rick Lieder, was published by Candlewick in 2012, followed by two other collaborations with Rick Lieder: Sweep up the Sun in 2015, and Among a Thousand Fireflies in 2016.
 A fourth collaboration with Rick Lieder, Wake Up!, will be published in 2017.